 - Build relationships between participants so they can support and encourage one another’s work for justice beyond the Braden Program.

 - Support economic and racial justice organizations in working class communities and communities of color through the volunteer placements component.

-- Contribute to strengthening a dynamic, multiracial, working class based left in the Bay Area and nationally, led by people of color, working class people, women, queers, transgendered and gender variant people and other marginalized communities.
+- Contribute to strengthening a dynamic, multiracial, working class based left nationally, led by people of color, working class people, women, queers, transgendered and gender variant people and other marginalized communities.

 What will the training program include?

 Participants will be paired with an experienced white anti-racist activist or organizer who is part of Catalyst’s local network.
-Mentors support participants in their overall political development, and to deepen their learnings from their volunteer placement and the weekly trainings.
+Mentors support participants in their overall political development, and to deepen their learnings from their readings and the weekly trainings.

 Participants will connect their vision and analysis with strategy and organization.
 They will develop a basic understanding of different kinds of organizations, strategies, and principles, including practices of accountability.
 In doing so, participants will increase their ability to be effective organizers for justice.

-Participants will develop their grassroots fundraising and organizing skills by fundraising to help cover the costs of the program.
+Participants will develop their grassroots fundraising and organizing skills by fundraising for people of color-led social justice organizations.
 Participants will get training and support around creative ways to raise money and develop tools useful in sustaining social justice organizations.
 The grassroots fundraising component is designed as an organizing tool to help participants share their experience in the program with family, friends and community, towards bringing broader numbers of people into connection with the movement for racial and economic justice.